simssj/routeros-scripts/doc/collect-wireless-mac.md

 "`--- collected above ---`") is added.
 Move this entry to define where new entries are to be added.

-Also notification settings are required for e-mail, matrix and/or telegram.
+Also notification settings are required for e-mail and telegram.

 Usage and invocation
 --------------------